-A Malibu native, Shauna ditched the corporate office to become classically trained in culinary arts as well as a Certified Sommelier.
-After working as a chef for many years, she then switched her focus to writing about food and wine, authoring plant-based cookbooks, consulting and developing recipes, and traveling as much as humanly possible.
+A Malibu native, our editor-in-chief ditched the corporate office to become classically trained in culinary arts as well as a Certified Sommelier.
+After working as a chef for many years, she switched her focus to writing about food and wine, authoring plant-based cookbooks, consulting and developing recipes, and traveling as much as possible.
 She also runs a winery on California's beautiful Central Coast.

 Hailing from Long Beach, Ryan has worked in fine restaurants all over the country and lends his culinary expertise in our test kitchen and beyond!
-A big proponent of spotlighting the back of the house, Ryan also writes our Behind the Line series at the end of each issue.
+A big proponent of spotlighting the back of the house, Ryan loves to write on kitchen culture.

 Maite has worked in the education departments renowned museums like the Metropolitan Museum of Art, Museum of Modern Art, and the J. Paul Getty Museum and has worked as a private chef and caterer.
 In 2007 she founded ArtBites: Cooking Art History - art and culinary history combined with hands-on cooking instruction - which she teaches at museums across the country.

 As an artist, illustrator, and writer, Jeremy developed a new-found love for food and cooking, and a particular interest in the culture and anthropology of food during a humbling several-year stint in restaurant kitchens.
-A native Angeleno, he currently resides in Albuquerque, NM.
+A native Angeleno, although he currently splits his time in New Mexico.